microsoft/vscode-docs/docs/python/python-tutorial.md

 ![Debugging step 3 - using the debug console](images/tutorial/debug-step-03.png)

-Select the blue **Continue** button on the toolbar again (or press F5) to run the program to completion.
-"Hello World" appears in the **Python Debug Console** if you switch back to it, and VS Code exits debugging mode once the program is complete.
+Select the blue **Continue** button on the toolbar again (or press `kb(workbench.action.debug.continue)`) to run the program to completion.
+"Roll a dice!" appears in the **Python Debug Console** if you switch back to it, and VS Code exits debugging mode once the program is complete.

 If you restart the debugger, the debugger again stops on the first breakpoint.